Interior Design Specializations

 - The use of energy-efficient lighting by maximizing the use of natural daylight and minimizing the use of excessive artificial lighting.

-- A conscious effort to use non-polluting materials and products and rather, use safe chemical-free products like woods that haven’t been treated with pesticides and hypoallergenic furniture.
+- A conscious effort to use non-polluting materials and products and use safe, chemical-free products like woods that haven’t been treated with pesticides and hypoallergenic furniture.

 9. Set Design